WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ## Innovation

-Wasabi should continue developing and implementing new in-house features that has become industry standards during the years, like discreet mode, coin control and coinjoins.
+Wasabi should continue researching and implementing new concepts and features.

 ### P2EP